shakes76/PatternAnalysis-2024/recognition/StyleGAN_VBV/README.md

 ### Loss Metrics
 - Loss metrics for both the Generator and Discriminator are plotted during training to monitor convergence.
 These plots provide insights into the training dynamics and help assess model performance.

+- The loss graphs presented in Figures 1 through 4 illustrate the training dynamics of both the Generator and Discriminator across the Alzheimer's Disease (AD) and Normal Control (NC) classes.
+Initially, both the Discriminator and Generator losses exhibit sharp decreases, indicating rapid improvements as the model begins to learn the fundamental characteristics of the data.
+This early phase reflects effective learning, as the Discriminator becomes adept at distinguishing between real and generated images, while the Generator quickly adapts to produce more convincing outputs.
+From around the 3000 to 30000 batch mark, both loss values stabilize and remain steady, suggesting that the model has reached a proficiency in image generation.
+After this period, slight fluctuations emerge, particularly in the Generator loss, though these variations are minimal and indicate that the model is still maintaining a consistent performance level.
+This subtle oscillation underscores the dynamic nature of adversarial training, where the Generator and Discriminator continue to refine their capabilities in a competitive environment, resulting in high-quality synthesized images.

 <div style="text-align: center;">
   <img src="images/AD_critic_loss_final.png" alt="AD critic loss" style="width:300px;"/>
-  <p>Figure 1: AD critic (discriminator) loss.</p>
+  <p style="font-style: italic;">Figure 1: AD critic (discriminator) loss.</p>
 </div>

 <div style="text-align: center;">
   <img src="images/AD_generator_loss_final.png" alt="AD generator loss" style="width:300px;"/>
-  <p>Figure 2: AD generator loss.</p>
+  <p style="font-style: italic;">Figure 2: AD generator loss.</p>
 </div>

 <div style="text-align: center;">
   <img src="images/NC_critic_loss_final.png" alt="NC critic loss" style="width:300px;"/>
-  <p>Figure 3: NC critic (discriminator) loss.</p>
+  <p style="font-style: italic;">Figure 3: NC critic (discriminator) loss.</p>
 </div>

 <div style="text-align: center;">
   <img src="images/NC_generator_loss_final.png" alt="NC generator loss" style="width:300px;"/>
-  <p>Figure 4: NC generator loss.</p>
+  <p style="font-style: italic;">Figure 4: NC generator loss.</p>
 </div>

 ### t-SNE Embedding
-- This section of the code utilizes t-SNE (t-distributed Stochastic Neighbor Embedding) to visualize high-dimensional features extracted from brain images.
-Initially, PCA (Principal Component Analysis) is employed to reduce the dimensionality of the feature set while preserving variance.
-Subsequently, t-SNE projects these PCA-reduced features into a two-dimensional space, with the perplexity parameter set to balance local and global data structures.
-The resulting scatter plot displays clusters of similar images, effectively differentiating between classes, such as Alzheimer's disease and normal controls, based on their extracted features.
-This visualization aids in understanding the relationships and separability of the classes within the dataset.
+- T-SNE (t-distributed Stochastic Neighbor Embedding) visualization is employed to represent high-dimensional features extracted from brain images in a two-dimensional space.
+Initially, PCA (Principal Component Analysis) is used to reduce the dimensionality of the feature set while preserving variance, allowing t-SNE to effectively project these PCA-reduced features.
+The resulting scatter plot aims to illustrate potential clusters of similar images, differentiating between classes such as Alzheimer's Disease (AD) and Normal Control (NC) based on their extracted features.

+As shown in Figure 5, the t-SNE embedding visualization reveals only nine points for each class, appearing scattered and without distinct clustering patterns.
+This randomness may stem from the limited number of samples selected for visualization, which restricts the ability to observe meaningful relationships.
+Furthermore, the inherent complexity of the features extracted from brain images can obscure clear separability between the two classes.

+To improve the clarity of the embedding, various dimensionality reduction techniques were explored, including PCA before applying t-SNE.
+While this approach aimed to preserve more variance, the limited sample size continued to hinder the formation of meaningful clusters.
+Additionally, tuning the perplexity parameter in t-SNE could enhance the balance between local and global structures, potentially leading to a more cohesive representation.

+In future, increasing the number of samples used in the t-SNE visualization would likely yield a more representative embedding, allowing for clearer analysis of the relationships between AD and NC classes.
+Moreover, incorporating different feature extraction methods or experimenting with alternative neural network architectures could improve the quality of the embeddings.
+Exploring other dimensionality reduction techniques, such as UMAP (Uniform Manifold Approximation and Projection), might also provide new insights and enhance the discernibility of underlying patterns within the data.

 <div style="text-align: center;">
   <img src="images/tsne_visualization.png" alt="TSNE Embedding Plot for Generated Images" style="width:300px;"/>
-  <p>Figure 5: TSNE Embedding Plot for Generated Images.</p>
+  <p style="font-style: italic;">Figure 5: TSNE Embedding Plot for Generated Images.</p>
 </div>

 ### Generated Image Grids
 - A 9x9 grid of generated images is created for both Alzheimer's Disease (AD) and Normal Control (NC) classes.
 This provides a visual assessment of the quality and variety of the synthesized images, showcasing the model's ability to generate realistic brain scans.

 <div style="text-align: center;">
   <img src="images/AD_images.png" alt="Generated AD images" style="width:300px;"/>
-  <p>Figure 6: Generated AD images.</p>
+  <p style="font-style: italic;">Figure 6: Generated AD images.</p>
 </div>

 <div style="text-align: center;">
   <img src="images/NC_images.png" alt="Generated NC images" style="width:300px;"/>
-  <p>Figure 7: Generated NC images.</p>
+  <p style="font-style: italic;">Figure 7: Generated NC images.</p>
 </div>

 ## Conclusion